autokey/autokey/Special-Keys.md

 # See also
 * For more information on key combinations, see the [Key Combinations](https://github.com/autokey/autokey/wiki/Key-Combinations) page.
 * For more information on the keyboard API calls, see the [Keyboard](https://github.com/autokey/autokey/wiki/API-Examples#keyboard) section of the API wiki page.
+* For more information on the NP_BEGIN key, see this [StackOverflow](https://stackoverflow.com/questions/25259852/what-is-the-begin-key) page.